 Thousands of women who now have type 2 diabetes may unknowingly be victims of Lipitor.
 Studies have shown that the danger is particularly high in women with existing risk factors including:

 Pharmaceutical attorneys at Janet, Jenner & Suggs are national leaders in the field of dangerous drug and device litigation.
-Attorney Kenneth Suggs, who is representing plaintiffs in these cases, he has been recognized as one of the nation’s finest trial lawyers.
+Attorney Kenneth Suggs, who is representing plaintiffs in these cases, has been recognized as one of the nation’s finest trial lawyers.
 If you were prescribed high doses of Lipitor and have since been diagnosed with type 2 diabetes, our attorneys can review your case and offer guidance.
 You may be eligible to join a lawsuit and help prevent others from being harmed by unsafe drugs.